 The real key to the success of the NES might not necessarily lie in the “Video game?
 What video game?” smoke screen, but in a little Italian plumber, which would be the second time Mario leaped to the rescue of NoA.
 In February of 1986, test marketing moves to the L.A. market, and a second NES bundle is made available.
 It is labeled as the Control Deck set, and eschews the Zapper gun and ROB.
-It does come packed, however, with a little something called Super Mario Bros..
+It also is the only configuration of the NES that comes packed with a little something called Super Mario Bros..
 Having previously shipped for the Famicom in Japan on Sept.
 13, 1985, the game becomes the ultimate system-seller for the NES.
-It takes the pipes, killer turtles and level jumping from the Nintendo arcade game Mario Bros. and extrapolates them onto a big, scrolling world full of secret pathways that captivate gamers.
+It takes the pipes, killer turtles and level jumping from the Nintendo arcade game Mario Bros. and extrapolates them onto a big, scrolling world full of secret pathways that captivates gamers.
 In its first four months of release, Super Mario Bros. also moves 2.5 million copies as a separately sold cartridge.
-Over 40 million copies of the game are eventually sold, ports and remakes not withstanding.
-Released in October of 1989 in Japan, by the end of 1990 Super Mario Bros.
-3 has sold 2.6 million copies in that country alone.
+Over 40 million copies of the game are eventually sold, ports and remakes notwithstanding.
+It also jumps into arcades in North America as VS. Super Mario Bros. in 1986.
+Released for the home on the Famicom in October of 1988, Super Mario Bros.
+3 flies high in the arcades as one of the titles featured in Nintendo’s multi-game PlayChoice arcade machines in July of 1989.
+By the end of 1990 SMB3 has sold 2.6 million copies for the home in Japan alone.

 The NES Rolls Wide